avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-25-5-copy-credentials.md

 layout: nil
 ---

-1. Open the File Explorer by clicking on the folder icon on your Pi's toolbar at the top left.
+1. On your Raspberry Pi, open the File Explorer by clicking on the folder icon on your toolbar at the top left.
 It should come up in the **/home/pi** folder.
-Navigate to the **avs-device-sdk** folder.
+Navigate to the **avs-sdk** folder.
 Right-click on **config.sh** and select "Text Editor" to open your configuration file.
 It should contain the following fields:

 `CLIENT_SECRET=""
 DEVICE_SERIAL_NUMBER=""